 A checkbox is an input control that allows a user to select one or more options from a number of choices.

-A flag is used for confirmations, alerts, and acknowledgments that require minimal user interaction.
+A flag is used for confirmations, alerts, and acknowledgments that require minimal user interaction, often displayed using a flag group.

 An inline dialog is a pop-up container for small amounts of information.
 It can also contain controls.